cooperative-computing-lab/cctools/doc/manuals/makeflow/index.md

 ### Project Names

-If you do not like using port numbers, an easier way to match workers to masters is to use a project name.
-You can give each master a project name with the -N option.
+If you do not like using port numbers, an easier way to match workers to managers is to use a project name.
+You can give each manager a project name with the -N option.

 ```sh
 $ makeflow -T wq -N MyProject example.makeflow
 ```

-The -N option gives the master a project name called `MyProject`, and will cause it to advertise its information such as the project name, running status, hostname and port number, to a default globally available catalog server.
+The -N option gives the manager a project name called `MyProject`, and will cause it to advertise its information such as the project name, running status, hostname and port number, to a default globally available catalog server.
 Then a worker can simply identify the workload by its project name.

-To start a worker that automatically finds the master named __MyProject__ via the default catalog server:
+To start a worker that automatically finds the manager named __MyProject__ via the default catalog server:

 ```sh